IiroCH/sudoku/README.md

-# sudoku
+# Sudoku
-Web app for many uses related to sudoku
+Web app for many uses related to the game Sudoku